 6. Sequences of Functions

-7. Metric Spaces (New in November 18th 2011 edition)
+7. Metric Spaces

-Please let me know at jiri...@gmail.com if you find any typos or have corrections, extra exercises or material, or any other comments.
+Please let me know at if you find any typos or have corrections, extra exercises or material, or any other comments.
 I will always keep all older versions available for download, at least when there are nontrivial updates.
 When the updates are reasonably minor, I will try to preserve pagination and numbering of sections/examples/theorems/equations/exercises as much as possible.

 See a list of classroom adoptions for more details.

-Download the book as PDF
+Download the volume I of the book as PDF

-During the writing of these notes, the author was in part supported by NSF grant DMS-0900885.
+During the writing of this book, the author was in part supported by NSF grant DMS-0900885 and DMS-1362337.